rjmags1/algorithms-practice/leetcode/8_string_to_integer_atoi.md

 ## Notes
 - Could naively try and solve this with complicated series of nested if-else statements according to the prompt, but it is much cleaner to go with an OOP approach, implementing a DFA (deterministic finite automaton AKA state machine).
-- I named the state machine above a Parser, which is a little more specific than DFA.
-Regardless, my Parser does what a DFA does: navigate between a set of predefined states based on some input, altering global/instance/static variables along the way.
+- I named the state machine above a Parser but it does what a DFA does: navigate between a set of predefined states based on some input, altering data/variables along the way.